Niimraa/SecurityPassGenX/README.md

 # SecurityPassGenX
 Safe Password Generator

-allows users to generate random passwords based on their preferences
+Allows users to generate random passwords based on their preferences